Jbleezy/BO2-Reimagined/README.md

 * Moved Stamin-Up to Vulture Aid's location on Buried

 ### Origins
-* Door prices in solo now cost the same as in coop
+* Door prices in solo cost the same as in coop
 * Shovels automatically picked up
 * Gramophone and records automatically picked up
 * Der Wunderfizz: all perks have an equal chance of being obtained
 * Rituals of the Ancients: spend points challenge reward changed from Double Tap perk to a random perk that the player does not have (perk does not change if reward is reopened)
-* Rituals of the Ancients: spend points challenge reward now gives a permament perk slot
+* Rituals of the Ancients: spend points challenge reward gives a permament perk slot
 * Soul boxes: decreased kill requirement from 30 to 20
 * Perk bottle dig spots: visible and diggable without Zombie Blood
 * Perk bottle dig spots: increased number of rounds for next dig spot to spawn from 1 to 4